 Recent trips have taken biology students to a rainforest in Peru; social science students to the bright lights of Hong Kong; and music students to Israel, where they performed at the Musrara Mix Festival alongside musicians with whom they had collaborated via Skype.
 Some courses have incorporated service learning activities, including distributing school supplies to children on the Colombia island of San Andres and analyzing water quality at a lake in Guatemala.

-Three special scholarships are available to support students who might otherwise not have the financial means to study abroad.
-Made possible through gifts from alumni, faculty, staff and community members, the College at Oneonta Foundation 30th Anniversary Scholarship, the Bill and Khuki Woolever Scholarship and the Dr. Warren and Mrs. Rita Wellman Scholarship are offered each year to qualifying students.
+Seven special scholarships are available to support students who might otherwise not have the financial means to study abroad.
+Made possible through gifts from alumni, faculty, staff and community members, these scholarships are offered each year to qualifying students.